The Church of the East: Christianity’s Forgotten Fourth Branch

 Ottoman and Safavid Pressure

-The subsequent rise of the Ottoman Empire (1453 onward) and the Safavid Persian Empire (1501 onward) further weakened the Church of the East.
+The subsequent expansion of the Ottoman Empire (founded c.
+1299, with the conquest of Constantinople in 1453 marking its transformation into a Mediterranean superpower) and the rise of the Safavid Persian Empire (1501 onward) further weakened the Church of the East.
 Both empires were zealously Islamic and actively hostile to Christian minorities.
 Christian communities were taxed, restricted, and sometimes persecuted.

 By the sixteenth century, the Church of the East had shrunk to a small remnant community, concentrated in the mountainous Hakkari region (modern-day southeastern Turkey and northern Iraq), where it sought refuge in inaccessible terrain.
 The grand metropolitan sees of antiquity were no more.
 The church had been reduced from a continental power to a persecuted minority.